-Tokyo flea markets are awesome places for bargain hunting.
-And there’s no shortage of them — you’ll find something happening on almost every Saturday, Sunday, and public holiday throughout the year.
+Tokyo flea markets are great places for bargain hunting.
+And there’s no shortage of them — you’ll find something happening almost every weekend and public holiday throughout the year.

-Here is our pick of top Tokyo flea markets to explore for mind-blowing bargains, as well as a few tips.
+Here is our pick of top Tokyo flea markets to explore for mind-blowing bargains, as well as a few tips to get the best prices.
+Some of the markets are at fixed locations, while others move around the city.

 Suggested Activity